-A random query in the internet as to what crocodiles do all day would render an answer that it eats and watches its territory all day long!
-So, when I embarked on the journey to Bhitarkanika National Park in Orissa, I got a bit wary of encroaching upon the prized territory of the deadly salt water crocodiles to which the National Park is home.
+A random query on the internet as to what crocodiles do all day would render an answer that it eats and watches its territory all day long!
+So, when I embarked on the journey to Bhitarkanika National Park in Orissa, I got a bit wary of encroaching upon the prized territory of the deadly saltwater crocodiles to which the National Park is home.

 Spooky lantern lit boat ride in the silent waters commenced my trip